 “Live thou for England, we for England died”

 There are 68 men listed on the World War 1 Memorial.

 During the Second World War, 1939 – 1945, it was reported that between 140 and 150 parishioners were serving in various branches of the Forces, and there are several reports of the choir being depleted due to men away on active service.

 Many lives were again lost from the parish – there are 36 names on the World War 2 Memorial.

-Mary Norris has researched all the names on the Memorial, and the posts in this Category give us a fascinating insight into the background and circumstances of all those who died.
+Mary Norris has researched all the names on the Memorial (as well as several that are not), and the posts in this Category give us a fascinating insight into the background and circumstances of all those who died.

 Mary has also researched:

 - How the Memorials at St John’s came into being – click the links WW1 and WW2

 - The Commonwealth War Graves at St John’s – click the links CWGC-WW1 and CWGC-WW2